ansible-lockdown/RHEL7-STIG/README.md

 Configure a RHEL 7 system to be DISA STIG compliant.
 CAT I findings will be corrected and audited by default.
 CAT II and III findings can be enabled by setting the appropriate variables to `yes`.

-The RHEL 7 STIG is currently in draft form.
-This role is based on [Version 1, Revision 0.2 released on July 15, 2016](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx).
+This role is based on RHEL 7 DISA STIG: [Version 1, Rel 1 released on March 13, 2017](http://iase.disa.mil/stigs/os/unix-linux/Pages/index.aspx).

 Requirements